webosose/website/content/en/docs/tutorials/native-services/developing-downloadable-native-services.md

 ### CMakeLists.txt

-`CMakeLists.txt` file is used by CMake to generate the Makefile to build the project.
-This file specifies the source, header, and UI files included in the project.
+[CMake](https://cmake.org/) is a tool for supporting cross-platform build.
+Developers configure prerequisites and build steps in `CMakeLists.txt`, and then CMake reads this file, creates the build system, and builds the project.

+{{< code "CMakeLists.txt" >}}
 ``` cmake {linenos=table}
 cmake_minimum_required(VERSION 2.8.7)
 project(nativeService C)